CM4all/myproxy/doc/index.rst

 * :samp:`gid`: The client's group id.

 * :samp:`account`: Set this to an identifier of the user account.
-  This will be used in the log prefix.
+  This will be used in the log prefix and for choosing a cluster node.

 * :samp:`cgroup`: The control group path of the client process as noted in :file:`/proc/self/cgroup`,